logaretm/vee-validate/docs/guide/messages.md

 ```

 ::: tip
-  One thing to keep in mind is to place any dictionary related operations in your code before it actually needs it to avoid uneccessary merges.
+  One thing to keep in mind is to place any dictionary related operations in your code before it actually needs it to avoid unnecessary merges.
 For example, a good common place is in your app entry point or setup script.
 Conversely, a poor choice would be a child component lifecycle hook like `mounted` since the validator dictionary is kept globally for all instances.
 :::